RickyCarlin/KlerosAI/README.md

 <h1 align="center">KLEROS AI AGENT</h1>

 <p align="center">
-    An AI Agent for Analyzing Centeralized and Decenteralized Cryptocurrency Exchanges build with Python and OpenAI.
+    An AI Agent for Analyzing Centralized and Decentralized Cryptocurrency Exchanges built with Python and OpenAI.
 </p>

 <p align="center">
     <a href='#overview'><strong>Overview</strong></a> ·
-    <a href='#directory-structure'><strong>Directory Structure</strong></a> .
+    <a href='#directory-structure'><strong>Directory Structure</strong></a> ·
     <a href='#features'><strong>Features</strong></a> ·
     <a href='#exchange-support'><strong>Exchange Support</strong></a> ·
     <a href='#accessing-the-agent'><strong>Accessing the Agent</strong></a> ·